rpicard/explore-flask/_sources/environment.txt

 Once you have virtualenv on your system, you can start creating virtual environments.
 Navigate to your project directory and run the ``virtualenv`` command.
-It takes one argument, which is the deistination directory of the virtual environment.
+It takes one argument, which is the destination directory of the virtual environment.
 Listing~ shows what this looks like.